georgemihaila/esp8266-power-meter/README.md

 # Setup
 - ESP8266
-1. Wiring
-Wire the ESP8266 like this and place the photoresistor over the power meter's LED.
+1. Wiring - wire the ESP8266 like this and place the photoresistor over the power meter's LED.
 If the meter is not in a place where there's relatively constant light, you'll want to somehow seal it or there will be interference.
 ![alt text](https://cdn.instructables.com/F8S/AYSW/J4YFZ2UB/F8SAYSWJ4YFZ2UB.LARGE.jpg?auto=webp&frame=1&width=831&fit=bounds "Wiring")
-2. Code
-Upload the code on the ESP8266 and you're good to go.
+2. Code - upload the code on the ESP8266 and you're good to go.
 **How does the code work?**
 At startup, the ESP8266 does a calibration.
 This means that it should be powered up only when sure the meter's LED will not be blinking.
 **How does it calibrate?**